ta-data-bcn/lab-mysql-first-queries/README.md

 **5. Take the 10 apps most rated.**

 **Answer**:
--Facebook	2974676
+- Facebook	2974676
--Instagram	2161558
+- Instagram	2161558
--Clash of Clans	2130805
+- Clash of Clans	2130805
--Temple Run	1724546
+- Temple Run	1724546
--Pandora - Music & Radio	1126879
+- Pandora - Music & Radio	1126879
--Pinterest	1061624
+- Pinterest	1061624
--Bible	985920
+- Bible	985920
--Candy Crush Saga	961794
+- Candy Crush Saga	961794
--Spotify Music	878563
+- Spotify Music	878563
--Angry Birds	824451
+- Angry Birds	824451

 **6. Take the 10 apps best rated by users.**

 **Answer**:
--TurboScan™ Pro - document & receipt scanner: scan multiple pages and photos to PDF	5 -Flashlight Ⓞ	5
+- TurboScan™ Pro - document & receipt scanner: scan multiple pages and photos to PDF	5
+- Flashlight Ⓞ	5
--Learn to Speak Spanish Fast With MosaLingua	5
+- Learn to Speak Spanish Fast With MosaLingua	5
--:) Sudoku +	5
+- :) Sudoku +	5
--The Photographer's Ephemeris	5
+- The Photographer's Ephemeris	5
--King of Dragon Pass	5
+- King of Dragon Pass	5
--Escape the Sweet Shop Series	5
+- Escape the Sweet Shop Series	5
--Infinity Blade	5
+- Infinity Blade	5
--Plants vs. Zombies HD	5
+- Plants vs. Zombies HD	5
--Plants vs. Zombies	5
+- Plants vs. Zombies	5

 **9. Now compare the data from questions 5 and 6.
 What do you see?**